ShaDocFormer: A Shadow-Attentive Threshold Detector With Cascaded Fusion Refiner for Document Shadow Removal: Related Work

 \subsection{Learning-based Methods}

-ST-cGAN~\cite{wang2018stacked} consists of two consecutive conditional generative adversarial networks, where the first network is specifically designed for shadow detection and the second network is focused on shadow removal.
+DeShadowNet~\cite{qu2017deshadownet} is a deep learning-based technique that effectively removes shadows from images by combining CNNs and Conditional Random Fields (CRFs).
+ST-CGAN~\cite{wang2018stacked} consists of two consecutive conditional generative adversarial networks (GAN)~\cite{Zuo2023BrainFN,jing2024estimating,zuo2023diffgan}, where the first network is specifically designed for shadow detection and the second network is focused on shadow removal.
+Mask-ShadowGAN~\cite{hu2019mask} simultaneously learns to produce shadow masks and learns to remove shadows to maximize the overall performance.
 BEDSR-Net~\cite{lin2020bedsr} is a neural network exclusively tailored for shadow removal in document images.
 It comprises the Background Estimation Network and a dedicated shadow removal module.
+DHAN~\cite{cun2020towards} is a deep learning method for image dehazing, which extracts information about haze from the input image and uses back-propagation to restore the clarity and details of the image.
+LG-ShadowNet~\cite{liu2021shadow} is a deep learning-based framework proposed for shadow detection and removal in images.
+The framework consists of two main components: the ShadowNet and the StructureNet.
+The ShadowNet is responsible for shadow detection, while the StructureNet focuses on shadow removal.
 AEFNet~\cite{fu2021auto} achieves color alignment in shadow areas by estimating the over-exposed image condition and integrating it with the original input in the shadow region.
 DC-ShadowNet~\cite{jin2021dc} is an unsupervised domain classifier-guided network specifically developed for single image shadow removal.
+Unfolding~\cite{zhu2022efficient} offers an efficient and effective solution to the problem of blind deblurring, leveraging deep learning techniques to enhance the traditional alternating optimization approach.
 Zhang \etal~\cite{zhang2023document} propose the RDD dataset, a large-scale real-world dataset specifically designed for document shadow removal.
 Additionally, they present a background-guided document image shadow removal network.
+ShaDocNet~\cite{chen2023shadocnet} combines convolutional neural networks (CNNs) and long short-term memory (LSTM) networks.
+This hybrid model extracts rich semantic features from raw text data and utilizes these features for document classification.
+DMTN~\cite{dmtn} is a deep learning model used for image-to-image translation tasks.
+It utilizes a mutual transformation network that consists of two main components: the image transformation network and the feature transformation network.
+TBRNet~\cite{tbr} is a deep learning model designed to tackle the problem of text-image matching.
+It aims to learn the correlation between textual descriptions and image content to facilitate tasks such as image retrieval, caption generation, and cross-modal retrieval.